-where C{SS} is the soft-start pin capacitor (nF).
-ISL78208 does not have debouncing to EN1, EN2 external signals.
+Where C{SS} is the soft-start pin capacitor (nF).
+The ISL85033 does not have debouncing to the EN1 and EN2 external signals.

-Power-Good
+Power-good

 PG is the open-drain output of a window comparator that continuously monitors the buck regulator output voltage via the FB pin.
 PG is actively held low when EN is low and during the buck regulator soft-start period.
 After the soft-start period terminates, PG becomes high impedance as long as the output voltage (monitored on the FB pin) is above 90% of the nominal regulation voltage set by FB.
-When V{OUT} drops 10% below the nominal regulation voltage, the ISL78208 pulls PG low.
+When V{OUT} drops 10% below the nominal regulation voltage, the ISL85033 pulls PG low.
 Any fault condition forces PG low until the fault condition is cleared by attempts to soft-start.
-There is an internal $5 \mathrm{M}\Omega$ internal pull-up resistor.
+There is an internal $5M\Omega$ internal pull-up resistor.